jyotisman-ds/Stock-Sentiment-Analysis/README.md

 ![cluster1](/negative.png)

-- For training, we use a lemmatized version.
-The problem with a stemmed version is the creation of several meaningless words that results from incorrect stemming of certain words.
+- For training, we use the lemmatized version.
+The problem with the stemmed version is the creation of several meaningless words that results from inappropriate stemming of certain words.
 - We only use deep learning techniques here.
-First, we train with a simple model consisting of a Conv and Dense layers and this alone achieves good accuracy.
-A more sophisticated sequence model is also used but it does not really improve upon the former.
+First, we train with a simple model consisting of Conv and Dense layers and this alone achieves good accuracy.
+A more sophisticated sequence model with LSTMs is also used but it does not really improve upon the former given the simplicity of the data.

 _Tools : python, nltk, TensorFlow, Keras, WordCloud, pandas, gensim, seaborn_